wizh/rusty-8/README.md

 rusty-8 is a [CHIP-8](https://en.wikipedia.org/wiki/CHIP-8) emulator.
 It uses [rust-sdl2](https://github.com/AngryLawyer/rust-sdl2) for audio, display and input.

 ## Requirements
-rust-sdl2 needs to be installed - see instructions on the github page.
+The SDL2 framework needs to be installed - see instructions [here](https://github.com/AngryLawyer/rust-sdl2#requirements).

 ## Building the project
 ```